Oreoluwa-IVT/Attendace-Machine-with-RFID-and-RFID-Tags/README.md

-# Capture Attendance Using An RFID Reader and RFID Tags
+# Capturing Attendance with RFID

 I got to assemble and code an atmega328pu Micro controller to read data from an RFID Tag with a few friends.